 Some properties have standard rating scales that profoundly impacts value.
 For instance:

-Geographic competency: Novotny is generally experienced with the Southern California competing market levels and will identify when a regional market must be analyzed in order to develop a credible value opinion for a specific property or assignment.
+Geographic competency: Novotny is very experienced with the Southern California competing market levels.
+He also regularly reviews the completed sales of major regional auctions that publish completed sale results for most collectible and vintage object types.
+His general object and alternative market knowledge and experience goes back 38 years.
+He generally knows when a regional or national market may have regional market factors.
 Appraisers have an obligation to be competent regarding geographic location differences that could effect value, and to disclose such issues if it could preclude the appraiser from completing the report credibly.

 If you seek an on-site inspection as part of your appraisal needs, please visit the home page for general information regarding the types of appraisal assignments and service area of Novotny, and to find out about the many types of property that he has valued.